edilancode/dwmy_task/README.md

 - To delete a task, click on the trash icon of respective task.

-## Fell free to create inssues and contributions for features or bugs to this project.
+## Fell free to create issues and contributions for features or bugs to this project.